My vision :

 because we were trained for a stable world

-while the world keeps moving.
+while the world itself keeps moving.

 This is what I call Purposeful Dynamics:

-But for these transformations to take root,
+But for these transformations to last,

 we need a shared language —

-a language that helps us:
+a language that helps us to:

 • name what we experience